layervault/api/19_Revisions.md

 ```

 #### Arguments
 The :organization_name, :project, :folder_path, :file_name and :revision are required in the call URL.
-In addition, the GET parameters :w for width and :h for height must be specified.
+In addition, you can add GET parameters that will be passed along to imgix for formatting the image.
+See [their API documentation](http://www.imgix.com/docs/urlapi) for available options.

 #### Returns